e2nIEE/pandapower/doc/elements/gen.rst

       1. constantYValue: The reactive power values are assumed constant until the next curve point and prior to the first curve point.
       2. straightLineYValues: The reactive power values are assumed to be a straight line between values.
 Also known as linear interpolation.
     - Linear interpolation is employed to determine qmin and qmax based on the given active power dispatch for the above two curve types.
+    - If the enforce_q_lims option is used with runpp and Q capability data is available, then the create_q_capability_curve_characteristics_object function is invoked to generate the Q capability characteristics and during the load flow they are used.
+If it is not the case then the default values or the given Q limits are used in the load flow.
+    - When importing data from CGMES, q_capability_curve_characteristic will be added during the conversion of CGMES to PP.
+For other scenarios, this function should be included in the script to properly account for the Q capability curve data.

 The function pandapower.control.util. q_capability_curve_characteristics_diagnostic is available to perform sanity checks on the generator reactive power capability curve table.
 Additionally, the function